sencer2022/QuizApp/README.md

 # Quiz Application

-In this project, creating objects(constructors) and working with them in Javascript has been studied on.
+In this project, creating objects(constructors) and working with them in Javascript have been studied on.

 CSS has been used for design.